oscarqjh/NTU_SC1015_Project/README.md

 |   ├── Kills.csv
 ```
 #### 1.2 Suggested Read Order
-We seperated our jupyter notebook into different segments for easier reading, we suggest reading in the following order:
+We separated our Jupyter notebook into different segments for easier reading, we suggest reading in the following order:
 1. EDA.ipynb
 2. LogisticRegression.ipynb
 3. RNN.ipynb

-#### 1.2 Dependancies
+#### 1.2 Dependencies
 - Matplotlib 3.7
 - Pandas 2.0
 - Seaborn 0.12